DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge/spring-week-3-ect-theory.md

 ### Why is teaching vocabulary important and what is tiered vocabulary?

 A wide and varied vocabulary is a key aspect of literacy.
-Knowing what words mean ensures that pupils can comprehend meaning – the more words they know, the more they will understand about a topic or be able to infer from a text.
+Knowing what words mean ensures that pupils can comprehend meaning - the more words they know, the more they will understand about a topic or be able to infer from a text.

 A robust vocabulary supports all aspects of communication: listening, speaking, reading and writing.
-There are some words which pupils will learn through hearing them repeated often (such as “no” and “cat”) and others which will need to be explicitly taught through systematic vocabulary instruction.
+There are some words which pupils will learn through hearing them repeated often (such as 'no' and 'cat') and others which will need to be explicitly taught through systematic vocabulary instruction.
 We call these tier 2 and tier 3 words.

 - Tier 1: Words of everyday speech, familiar to most children.
-- Tier 2: High-utility words likely to appear frequently in a wide variety of contexts — instruction in these words can add significantly to a pupil’s language ability.
+- Tier 2: High-utility words likely to appear frequently in a wide variety of contexts - instruction in these words can add significantly to a pupil’s language ability.
 - Tier 3: Low-frequency words, domain specific, most likely learned in a subject context.

-### Examples
+### Examples of tier 1, 2 and 3 words

 Examples of tier 1 words are: book, hill, talk, cat, yellow.